Lepas leaps into the UK market, joining stablemates Omoda, Jaecoo and Chery.

 Around the sides, the Lepas L8 has a simpler design than Chery models, and the rear end sees a slim, full-width lightbar that could be borrowed from a host of different carmakers – we see bits of Audi, Leapmotor and Porsche in its design.
 Even the brand’s font is very close to a Porsche font.

-With the petrol engine in play and both power sources fully topped up, Lepas promises a combined range of over 800 miles.
+As expected, the Lepas L8 gets a version of Chery's Super Hybrid System.
+A 1.5-litre turbocharged petrol engine joins forces with an 18.4kWh battery for an electric range of 56 miles and a total range of 745 miles.
 The battery power will be prioritised over the engine, giving an EV-like driving experience – but without any of the range anxiety.

 Dimensions

 At 4,688mm long, the L8 squeezes in between the Chery Tiggo 7 and 8.
-It’s a five-seater with a focus on space and comfort – the rear seats recline and there looks to be a lot of legroom.
+It’s a five-seater with a focus on space and comfort – the rear seats recline and Lepas promises nearly a metre of rear legroom.

 The L8 is 1,871mm wide (excluding mirrors) and 1,686mm tall.
 The wheelbase (the distance between the front and rear wheels) is a substantial 2,800mm.